NorESMhub/NorESM/doc/configurations/amips.rst

 NorESM2-derived boundary conditions for AMIP-style simulations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While the prescribed values used in atmosphere-only simulations are often based on observations, one might also want to use valies that resemble those from a fully-coupled simulation with NorESM2.
+While the prescribed values used in atmosphere-only simulations are often based on observations, one might also want to use values that resemble those from a fully-coupled simulation with NorESM2.
 To achieve this, it is necessary to use prescribed boundary conditions for SST, sea-ice cover and upper-ocean DMS concentrations (all three fields taken from the fully-coupled simulation).
 Up to now, 4 sets of boundary conditions have been made:

 - a pre-industrial climatology with 2-degree resolution
    - 2x2 degree resolution in the horizontal